ameyakarnad/HowAmericaFlies/edav_howamericaflies.md

 -   They match the average duration taken by flights in distance group 5 and 6.
 -   This raises curiosity in the observer as to what might be happening with each of those flights that are outliers.
 -   It can be perceived as the kind of route each of those flights take to cover the distance.
 -   It can also be associated with the type of aircraft that is flown.
 Old models tend to fly with less speed.
-Let us analyse more on this.

 ### Figure 4.5.2 : Mosaic Plot - Distance Group vs Airline